xingchen0123/xingchen0123.github.io/index.md

 ## About Me

 Hi!
 My name is Xing Chen (陈醒, [meaning of my first name](https://en.wiktionary.org/wiki/%E9%86%92#Definitions)).
 I am an assistant professor at School of International Relations and Public Affairs (SIRPA) at Fudan University.
 I obtained my PhD from [Peking University](https://english.pku.edu.cn/about.html) and was a visiting scholar at UC Berkeley.

-My research sits at the intersection of political behavior, political psychology, and political economy, with a focus on China.
-I am broadly interested in how information, institutions, and psychosocial legacies shape mass political attitudes and elite decision-making.

-Specifically, my work pursues two interrelated agendas.
-First, I examine how citizens process information under authoritarianism.
-I argue that authoritarian environments cultivate a distinctive collective unconscious that shapes these processing in ways that ultimately reinforce regime resilience.
-Second, I study elite behavior, focusing on how local officials strategically respond to bureaucratic structures such as multitasking dilemmas, principal-agent problems, and promotion incentives, and how these responses shape governance outcomes.
+My research lies at the intersection of political psychology, political behavior, and political economy, with China as my primary empirical setting.
+My work examines how psychological mechanisms shape political behavior, at two levels.
+At the mass level, I study how emotions, trauma, and cognitive biases shape citizens' political attitudes.
+At the elite level, I examine how formative experiences and psychological legacies shape official decision-making and governance outcomes.
+Cutting across both levels is an interest in how authoritarian regimes channel these psychological processes to reinforce regime resilience.

-My research has appeared or is forthcoming in ***World Development, Research & Politics, Journal of Development Economics, Governance***, and other journals.
+My research has appeared or is forthcoming in ***Journal of Development Economics, World Development, Research & Politics, Governance***, and other journals.
 I am also contributing a chapter to the forthcoming ***Oxford Handbook on Authoritarian Politics***.

 ## Research Interests
-- Political Behavior, Political Psychology, Public Opinion, Comparative Political Economy
+- Political Psychology, Political Behavior, Public Opinion, Comparative Political Economy

 ## Employment
 -  Assistant professor, School of International Relations and Public Affairs, Fudan University, 2020-present